younghhk/precision-based-monitoring-days/README.md

 * **`k_star`** - Required number of monitoring days (or `NA` if not attainable within `k_max`)
 * Input parameters (N, h, variance components, etc.)
 * **`results`** - Data frame showing margin of error and whether tolerance is met for each k value

-The function automatically prints:
-* Summary of input parameters
-* Required monitoring days (k*)
-* Table showing margin of error at each k value
-* Indicator of which k values meet the precision tolerance

 ---